 Profit before tax

 Total capital at risk Abellio UK

-PCS guarantees drawn (NS portion)**
+PCS guarantees called on (NS portion)

-Other guarantees drawn (NS portion)
+Other guarantees called on (NS portion)

 Total guarantees called on (NS portion)

 - * *Intercompany financial results consists of interest on shareholder loans and guarantee fees.